Mortymier/CSIT321-Laptop-Borrowing-System/README.md

 for students whenever their borrow request gets approved/rejected and a search bar with filters so that you can easily find laptops.
 Still, I was able to learn a lot from this project.
 Concepts like APIs, hooks, and more were fun to learn.
-It was actually my first time using React and Spring Boot, so I had to rely on a lot of tutorials in order to help build this project.
+It was actually my first time using React and Spring Boot, so I had to rely on a lot of tutorials and forums in order to help build this project.
 Moving on, I think I'm going to learn more about these two frameworks since there is a high chance we will be using them in our capstone project.